Truckee vacation rentals

 Nestled in the Sierra Nevada against the majestic backdrop of the Tahoe National Forest, Truckee comes by its frontier vibe honestly.
 Fortune seekers of all types made their way to this mountain outpost, from Gold Rush hopefuls en route to nearby mines to men seeking work in the booming logging industry.
 In 1867 the first train rolled into town on the newly forged Central Pacific Railroad, and the passengers who spilled forth were greeted by a rough-and-tumble boomtown populated with saloons and gambling halls.
 Truckee’s well-preserved downtown, with its brick storefronts and wooden sidewalks, is now home to boutiques, candy stores, and art galleries.
 Not that Truckee has gotten too highfalutin’ for its own good: this is a place where hearty diner fare lives comfortably next to farm-to-table prix-fixe menus.
 More than just a picturesque mountain town, Truckee is an outdoor recreation mecca situated at the nexus of several top-notch ski resorts, numerous lakes, and pristine forests criss-crossed with scenic hiking trails.

-When is the best time to stay in a vacation rental in Truckee?
+The best time to stay in a vacation rental in Truckee

 Thanks to Truckee’s advantageous location, there are activities to enjoy here every season.
 During the hot summer months the streets, vacation rentals, nearby lakes, and parks course with visitors.
 In fall, the temperatures dip along with the crowds and the surrounding forests turn brilliant shades of yellow and red.
 Winter means snow and a second high season, as people flock to the nearby slopes or to traverse the powdery landscape on cross-country skis and snowshoes.
 Spring can still look a lot like winter in Truckee, but as the snow starts to thaw, waterfalls spring to life.